ButterflyNetwork/tensorflow/BUTTERFLY.md

 Seems each version of the NDK is slightly different, and the makefiles are very brittle - they expect to find headers and libraries in very specific places.

-Now version 15 of the `NDK` seems to get much further along, so focused on this for a bit.
+The `android-ndk-r15c` version of the `NDK` gets much further along.
-On OSX this seems to barf fairly early, so I tried to run on a docker ubuntu:16.04 container using the following:
+On OSX this seems to barf fairly early, but on  a docker ubuntu:16.04 container using the following:

        apt update
        apt upgrade